alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 ### Make the template dynamic

 Between the `Route` and the `Template` there is a `Controller` that wires things together.
 In fact, a model isn't injected directly into the template but is bound to a controller which is then attached to a template.
-We'll cover the controller briefly later, what's important to note here is that the template *talks* directly to the controller.
+We'll cover the controller briefly later, what's important to note here is that the template is connected to the controller (not the route).

 As always, a predefined controller is instantiated for us by Ember.
 In this case it will inherit from a particular class (namely `ArrayController`) because **the model is an array**.
 This is not that interesting, except for the fact that when we reference `model` from our template we will be able to loop over each value.